yujianke100/HBR-AutoBeat/README.md

 - **Operating System**: Windows 11
 - **Screen Resolution**: 1440p (Also tested under 1080p)
 - **Game Settings**: 1080p, Windowed Mode

-Other settings are at the end of the demo video.
-The most important thing is to adjust the button size to 80% and turn off the simultaneous press line display.

 ### Usage Instructions
 1. Run the script before starting the rhythm game.
 Ensure that the top left corner and the judgment area on the far right are uncovered.